Senior-Design-Bois/metaglass-game/README.md

 Interactive Simon Says Game
 ===========================

-This code is for configuring a system that allows a user to play simon says using a glass interface.
+This code is for configuring a system that allows a user to play Simon Says using a glass interface.

+## Hardware

+We use the [Arudio Feather](https://www.adafruit.com/product/3010) and [CAP1188 Sensor](https://learn.adafruit.com/adafruit-cap1188-breakout) to encode the logic in our demonstration.
+We use an [Adafruit Neopixel](https://learn.adafruit.com/adafruit-neopixel-uberguide) for our LED interfacing and display.
+We additionally use [ITO glass panes](https://www.adafruit.com/product/1310) from Adafruit as well.

 ## Libraries

 External arduino libraries are used to configure the arduino Feather M0.

+- Adafruit_NeoPixel.h
+- Adafruit_CAP1188.h
+- time.h
+- cstdlib

 ## External Interrupts